Community-based natural resource management

 For community-based natural resource management to be effective, communities must be empowered to make sustainable management decisions.
 They need rights over their land and resources, and they need accountable institutions and decision-making bodies that represent community members.
 Communities also must benefit economically from natural resource management.

 Land and resource governance

 Rampant and unsustainable economic development is putting greater pressure on natural resources and ecosystems across the globe.
 Pact works with communities, institutions and governments to responsibly conserve, sustain and manage natural resources, enabling systemic solutions.
-Pact accomplishes this by strengthening local capacity and forging effective systems for the governance of natural resources.
-Pact works at the intersection of governance and natural resources management (NRM), strengthening the frameworks, laws and policies and incentive mechanisms of the various institutions that together compose the system of governance or control over natural resources such as fisheries, forestry and protected areas.
+Pact accomplishes this by strengthening local capacity and forging effective systems for the governance of countries' natural resources.
+Pact works at the intersection of governance and natural resources management, strengthening the frameworks, laws and policies and incentive mechanisms of the various institutions that together compose the system of governance or control over natural resources such as fisheries, forestry and protected areas.